If adopted, instructors can Email User Services (firstname.lastname@example.org) for more information on Power Points, Q&A and Activities.

 After completing this chapter, readers should be able to

-Identify changes in the roles ...
+Identify changes in ...